 Birds are feathered, winged, egg-laying vertebrates.
 They spend most of their day gathering food to support their fast metabolism.
 Some birds eat a variety of foods while others prefer seeds, insects and worms.
 A few types of birds migrate far distances at certain times of the year, flying at night and feeding during the day.

-Find more information on birds at the official NPMA website.
+Find more facts and information on birds at the official NPMA website.

 Pigeons are also known as "rock doves".
 They are monogamous and will lay one to two eggs that hatch within eighteen days.